ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   will not be externally cryptographically-verifiable, as it may be indistinguishable from a network error.

-# Policy Recommendations {#pooling-policy-recommendations}
+# Policy Recommendations

 This section is intended as suggestions to implementors of HTTPS Clients, HTTPS Servers, and Auditors.
+It is not a requirement for technique of implementation, so long as privacy considerations established above are obeyed.

+## Mixing Recommendations {#pooling-policy-recommendations}

 In several components of the CT Gossip ecosystem, the recommendation is made that data from multiple sources be ingested, mixed, provided to a third party, stored for an indeterminite period of time, and eventually deleted.
 The instances of these recommendations in this draft are: